Cascadia Windows & Doors is offering these 6 different 1 hour sessions with various dates to select from at no charge.

 CPD Eligibility: 1 point per webinar under Category A4 (you will need to self report this point)

-Details for each individual session, including registration can be found in the links below.
+Details for each individual session, including registration can be found in the links below:

 As jurisdictions across North America introduce more stringent building energy performance standards (BEPS)—such as the BC Step Code and Seattle 2018 update—developers, architects, and contractors are left wondering the best way to meet the new benchmarks while controlling costs.
 This balance can seem daunting, especially when it comes to incorporating manufactured components, such as windows.
 Fortunately, a general understanding of the impacts of high-performance fenestration can help keep a project on track.